dotnet/designs/accepted/system-range/system-range.md

 * We need a type that both, plays well with existing concepts in the base class library, as well as the intended syntax for C#
-* We need to ensure we can extend the notion of ranges in the base class library in the future (for example, by supporting negative ranges or element types other than `Int32`).
+* We need to ensure we can extend the notion of ranges in the base class library in the future (for example, by supporting element types other than `Int32`).

 ### Non-Goals